intel/llvm/sycl/doc/extensions/Reduction/Reduction_status.md

 ```

 The most general case is when the `fast atomics` and `fast reduce` are not available.
-It computes the partial sum using tree-reduction loop and stores the partial sum for the work-group to a global array of partial sums, which later must be also reduced (by using additional(s) kernel(s)).
+It computes the partial sum using tree-reduction loop and stores the partial sum for the work-group to a global array of partial sums, which later must be also reduced (by using additional kernel(s)).
 This general case algorithm also requires allocation of a local memory for the tree-reduction loop:
 ```c++
     // Call user's functions.
 Reducer.MValue gets initialized there. typename Reduction::reducer_type Reducer(ReduIdentity, BOp);